sam-austin/minesweeper-mintbean/README.md

 ## Instructions

 1. Click anywhere on the board to start a game.
+Numbers indicate the adjacent mines (including diagonals!)

 ![start](https://media.giphy.com/media/bcCuBJvxaa3bT2ww66/giphy.gif)

+2. Place flags as you go to remember where the mines are.

+Gif

-2. Use your skills of reasoning to avoid the mines, or face an explosive surprise!
+3. Flag all the mines, or be in for an explosive surprise!

 ![mine](https://media.giphy.com/media/63b50ZYBvOq8DD7KFz/giphy.gif)

-3. Repeat.
+4. Repeat.

 ![playagain](https://media.giphy.com/media/ypzjXfjhYRSZoZ4wMb/giphy.gif)

-## Technologies Used

-- React - 16.13
-- Express - 4.17.1
-- Node - 14.15
-- Ant Design
-- Webpack

-## Available Scripts and Installation Instructions
+## Local Run Instructions

 Clone the repo and run the following: